 Is life insurance tax deductible?
 Are life insurance premiums tax deductible?
-Are payouts taxable?
+Are insurance payouts taxable?

 When shopping for coverage, understanding how life insurance works and the types of policies available are important.
 Unfortunately, what are often overlooked are the tax laws and tax implications of your policy.
 While all life insurance policies provide financial security for dependents and beneficiaries in the event of a death, some policies also offer tax advantages.